 “I’d like to see the best three publicity blurbs to have in your repertoire – Program (50 words or less), Announcement of event (a little longer), and Interview (the longest of all).”

-Patricia – coming soon!
-I was just recently discussing the components of a strong bio with another subscriber, and think this would make a great topic for a full-length article.
+Patricia – done!
+I was just recently discussing the components of a strong bio with another subscriber, and thought this would make a great topic for a full-length article.